CapeCrusader321/Lutris-snap/README.md

 # _Lutris Snap_
-## For Bug Reporting See --> https://bugs.launchpad.net/lutris-snap/+filebug
+## Project Has Moved To --> https://launchpad.net/lutris-snap
-## Project Main Page Is --> https://launchpad.net/lutris-snap
+### For Bug Reporting See --> https://bugs.launchpad.net/lutris-snap/+filebug